conruybalid/ws_orbot/README.md

 # Using the Workspace
 ## Building Packages

 After making any changes to the source files, the package must be rebuilt using colcon build.
-This wil create the build, install and log files
+This will create the build, install and log files

-Always do this in a seperate command window than where you run the nodes
+Always do this in a separate command window than where you run the nodes

 ### Build all Packages